Phoenix metropolitan area: Communities

-What follows is a list of places in Metro Phoenix (populations for incorporated places are as of the 2020 census).
-The Office of Management and Budget defines a metropolitan area as the core city plus its county and any nearby counties that are economically dependent on the core city.
+The Office of Management and Budget (OMB) defines a metropolitan area as the core city plus its county and any nearby counties that are economically dependent on the core city.
 However, Arizona has relatively large counties and a harsh, rugged desert landscape.
 For these reasons, much of the land that is part of the Metropolitan Statistical Area is rural or completely uninhabited.
-The core part of the Phoenix Metropolitan Area is the Phoenix–Mesa, Arizona Urban Area, which is far smaller than the Metropolitan Statistical Area.
+The core part of the Phoenix Metropolitan Area is the Phoenix–Mesa, AZ Urban Area, which is far smaller than the Metropolitan Statistical Area.

-Places that fall completely or partially within the boundaries of the Phoenix–Mesa, AZ US are in bold below.
+The following is a list of places in Metro Phoenix categorized based on the United States Census Bureau 2025 population estimates.
+No population estimates are released for census-designated places (CDPs), which are marked with an asterisk (*).
+These places are categorized based on their 2020 Census population.
+Places designated "principal cities" by the OMB are italicized.